 1. Agree your GTE module choices with your supervisor - this is mandatory.
 The options available to you are on the pre-registration forms below (except for DCU Business School and DCU Institute of Education).

 2. Complete the pre-registration form indicating your module choices.
+Students from the DCU Business School and the DCU Institute of Education do not need to pre-register for modules.
 Login with your DCU account details when completing this form.

 3. Register for your chosen GTE modules during the DCU registration process (with Registry)